omole-droid/omole-droid/portfolio.md

    - Cyclistic could focus on weekday promotions or incentives to convert casual riders into members who would use the service more during the week.
    - Offer discounted student membership.
    - Bonuses to members
+2. **Weekend Membership Promotions**:
+   - Focus on weekend promotions to attract more casual riders.
+   - Offer group discounts to encourage more leisure rides.
+3. **Enhanced User Experience During Weekends**:
+   - Use data insights to target specific rider segments with personalized promotions.
+   - Highlight the benefits of membership to frequent casual riders.
+4. **Enhanced User Experience During Weekends**:
+   - **Ensure an exceptional user experience during the peak weekend hours by optimizing bike availability at popular stations.
+Use data analytics to predict and meet demand.
+   - Implement a real-time bike availability feature in the Cyclistic app to help users locate bikes easily during busy weekend hours.
+   - Offer safety tips and reminders through the app during weekends, promoting safe and enjoyable rides.
+Users who feel confident and safe are more likely to consider membership.

+More information on the demographics of the riders (age, occupation, general area of residence, etc.) would be very valuable to enable segmentation of customers and target the segment with the highest ROI potential.